- Some species produce large numbers of eggs at once, like spiders, corals, and amphibians.

 Some snakes, such as the garter snake, are ovoviviparous – young form inside an egg and are fed by the egg yolk, but the egg is retained inside the mother’s body rather than being laid in a nest.
 The baby snakes hatch inside the mother’s body and remain there for a time as they continue to grow.
 Unlike mammals, they do not receive food or oxygen from their mothers at this time.
 When they mature, they are born alive.
 This gives them an advantage, as they are larger and more able to fend for themselves than they were at the time of hatching.

 #7 Animals That Lay Eggs: Laying Eggs with No Shells: Amphibians

 Frogs, toads, and other amphibians lay their eggs in water.
-The eggs do not have a hard shell.
+The eggs do not have hard shells.
 Instead, they are laid in a mass with the texture of jello.
 Some tropical frogs lay their eggs in tiny pools of water captured in tree branches or between plant leaves.
-The poison dart frog carries its newly hatched tadpoles, piggy-back style, from the trees to water sources on the ground.
+The poison dart frog carries its newly hatched tadpoles, piggyback style, from the trees to water sources on the ground.

 Just the Right Nest: Insects and Arthropods

 Many insects and arthropods lay eggs.
 Maybe you’ve seen the leaves of a tree covered in tiny round or pointed growths.
 Those are insect eggs!
 Most seek out a specific plant that will serve as food for the young.
 Some wasps take this to the next level, laying their eggs inside a living caterpillar.
 Once the eggs hatch, they devour the unlucky bug from the inside out.

 #6 Animals That Lay Eggs: Cabbage Aphids: Born Pregnant